le0flo/hermes/README.md

 # Hermes's configurations

-A repository for every configuration and dotfiles for my laptop's operating system.
+A repository for every configuration and dotfiles on my laptop's operating system.
 Not meant to be used on non-unix machines.

 ### Usage